MichalMarsalek/questripag/README.md

 For each property, the query can restrict the result to the items for which the property admits a certain value or values.
 Ranges are supported by delimiting the bounds with `..`.
 Any bound can be ommited.
 Multiple values are supported by delimiting with `|`.
 Verbatim `..`/`|`/`\` are to be escaped using `\`.
 As an example, `released=2023-01-01..2023-12-31` restricts to 2023 movies, while `category=romantic|comedy` restricts to romantic or comedy movies.
 Both scalar and collection data are supported in the source.

+To disable filtering or ordering using a certaing prop, use the `NoFilter` or `NoOrder` attribute.

+### Nested fields
+Filtering/ordering by nested fields is supported by default.
+To allow a filter like `nested.property=4`, create a `public int Nested_Property {get;set;}` property on your query options interface.

+### Custom filtering/ordering
+In certain situations, the default generated `Expression`s can either be undesirable or untranslatable by EF.
+In these cases you can specify a custom behaviour of each prop in the context of filtering and ordering.
+(TODO)

+### Type safety with nested & custom properties
+Due to the nominal nature of C#'s type system, it is impossible to validate a correspondence between the source data type and the query options interface for nested props, let alone for props that have a custom filter/order behaviour defined.
+Therefore, in these cases we recommend having a base interface for the basic non-nested default behaving props that the source data type is validated against and then an inherited interface that's used as the actual type parameter of `Query`.

 ## Nswag support
 This library customizes (TODO) the openAPI generation for the `Query<T>` type.

 ## Typescript support
-This library includes (TODO) two features helping integrating the rest APIs created using this library using a javascript frontend.
+This library includes two features helping integrating the rest APIs created using this library using a javascript frontend.
 1. Functions for (de)serializing a query request to/from a query string.
+(TODO)
 2. Javascript generator exposing the endpoints configuration, meaning which properties are available for filtering & ordering.
 This is useful when building a generic Table view.
 The table needs to know which columns to offer for filtering/orderign to the user.